GOEIC Certification Requirements for Exporting to Egypt

 Certificate of Conformity (CoC)

-Required where applicable under relevant conformity assessment requirements.
+Required where applicable under Egyptian conformity requirements.

 GOEIC Certification Process